Is Consumerism Depicted in Art a Relevant Critique of Contemporary Society and Culture?

 In the society which promoted the lifestyle of leisure and consumption, the dominant art movement of abstract expressionism centered on the explorations of spiritual seemed detached from everyday lives of ordinary people who couldn’t relate to it.
 Pop Art, born in the fifties, immersed itself completely into the mundane living experience, once and for all erasing the boundaries between high and low culture, fine art, and mass production.

 After dadaism, which introduced the concept of ready-made profane objects to the world of fine art, Pop Art was the second largest movement which tackled the problem of mass consumption.
 Simultaneously developing in the US and the UK, this art movement started to include aspects of mass culture from advertisements to comic books and industrial labeling.
-The kitschy combinations of elements and reproduction of commercial images became common place in the work of artists in both countries.
-However, British version of Pop Art movement was more critical towards the consumer culture, especially since they experienced it from the second hand, as something imported from the USA.
+The kitschy combinations of elements and reproduction of commercial images became commonplace in the work of artists in both countries.
+However, the British version of Pop Art movement was more critical towards the consumer culture, especially since they experienced it from the second hand, as something imported from the USA.
 Therefore, the works of some pioneering artists in the field like Richard Hamilton or Eduardo Paolozzi satirically and humorously presented their vision of consumerism still undeveloped in Europe at the time.
 Unlike their fellow colleagues overseas, American artists were completely surrounded by the mass-produced imagery and objects, completely trapped in the world of consumption which was both appealing in means of plentitude and freedom of choice and terrifying in terms of unification.
-The subtle irony which followed the works of Roy Lichtenstein and Andy Warhol, and indirect criticism of social circumstances is what eventually resulted in the ambivalent assessment of their attitude towards consumerism.
+The subtle irony which followed the works of Roy Lichtenstein and Andy Warhol and indirect criticism of social circumstances is what eventually resulted in the ambivalent assessment of their attitude towards consumerism.
 While some artists wanted to call attention to mass banality and spiritual nakedness of consumer goods, others were simply appropriating this imagery because they were fond of it, not as referential symbols that scream with meaning.

 Culture Jamming and Other Contemporary Practices

 At first perceived as the American phenomenon, consumerism soon took the world by storm through globalization and the rise of the free market economy.
 Advertisements and products became an integral part of one’s identity.
 Unlike Pop Art’s playful and often ambivalent attitude towards the consumer culture, the generation of artists that came after took a more decisive and hostile stand towards it.
-As a tool that plays a crucial role in perpetuating mechanisms and values of the consumer culture, theadvertisingg soon became the focus of many artists whose practice revolved around the critique of consumerism.
+As a tool that plays a crucial role in perpetuating mechanisms and values of the consumer culture, the advertising soon became the focus of many artists whose practice revolved around the critique of consumerism.
 Artists such as Ron English, Vermibus or the Billboard Liberation Front Association have introduced the concept of advertisement hijacking or ‘culture jamming’.
 This tactic exposes the background of corporate advertisement by hijacking the billboard messages and radically altering mass media and corporate messages.
 Guerilla Girls have also appropriated the visual language of advertising, specifically fly-posting, to convey their political messages in a quick and accessible manner.
 Contemporary American artist Jordan Seiler is known today for his project PublicAdCampaign where he takes over billboards to use them as canvases for his artworks.
-The revolt against the hegemony of advertising over the public space is also the main focus of the artistic project Brandalism.
+The revolt against the hegemony of advertising over public space is also the main focus of the artistic project Brandalism.

 Today, many contemporary artists employ various visual and conceptual strategies to question consumerism.
 Aiming to deconstruct this phenomenon from the inside out, they explore various aspects of commerce and exchange, the labor that generates these goods, global distribution networks, social and economic structures that support it, the notion of value or the role of goods consumption in the construction of our identities.
 The Mexican artist Gabriel Kuri creates sculptures and collages from the remains of everyday purchases and found objects.
 Transforming materials related to consumption into art, he extracts visual and linguistic value from the tracking systems, retail supplies, and trivial marketing mechanisms that constitute our daily lives.
 Focusing on the critique of consumerism and capitalism, German artist Josephine Meckseper juxtaposes everyday commodities, advertising and objects of political meaning to suggest a profound connection between consumer society, the politics of power, and the mechanisms of desire.
 The artist Martin Basher works with the language of retail and advertising to explore the emotional charge of common objects and images and the public and private impulses that inform us as consuming individuals.